-Equity Plans-During the third quarter 2018, the Company adopted an equity incentive plan providing for grants of CARET Units in a subsidiary of the Operating Partnership intended to constitute profits interests within the meaning of relevant Internal Revenue Service guidance.
+Equity Plans-During the third quarter 2018, the Company adopted an equity incentive plan providing for grants of interests (called "Caret Units") in a subsidiary of the Operating Partnership intended to constitute profits interests within the meaning of relevant Internal Revenue Service guidance.
 The Company's shareholders approved the plan in the second quarter of 2019.
 Grants under the plan are subject to graduated vesting based on time and hurdles of the Company's common stock price.
 Once a particular stock price hurdle is met, a portion of the awards become vested, but remain subject to being forfeited, in part, if additional time-based service conditions are not satisfied.
 The awards generally entitle plan participants to cash distributions of up to 15%, in the aggregate, of the capital appreciation above the Company's investment basis on its Ground Lease assets received upon the sale of a Ground Lease, the sale of a combined property and certain non-recourse mortgage debt refinancings of a Ground Lease.
-The Company owns the remaining 85% of the CARET Units.
-At the time of plan adoption, awards with an aggregate fair value of ### were granted to the Company's independent directors and employees of the Manager and will be recognized over a period of ###.
-As of December 31, 2020, all stock price hurdles were achieved and 50% of each outstanding award is now fully vested while the remaining 50% of each award will become vested upon satisfaction of continuing service conditions.
+The Company owns the remaining 85% of the Caret Units (refer to Note 14).
+At the time of plan adoption, awards with an aggregate fair value of \$1.4 million were granted to the Company's non-management directors and employees of the Manager and will be recognized over a period of four years.
+As of December 31, 2021, all stock price hurdles were achieved and each outstanding award is fully vested.
 In February 2020 and March 2020, the Company granted awards with an aggregate grant date fair value of \$0.5 million and \$0.1 million, respectively, to employees of the Manager.
-The awards granted in February 2020 will cliff vest in December 2022 and the awards granted in March 2020 will vest over three years upon satisfaction of continuing service conditions.
-During the years ended December 31, 2020, 2019 and 2018, the Company recognized \$0.5 million, \$0.4 million and \$0.1 million, respectively, in expense from CARET Units and it is recorded in "General and administrative" in the Company's consolidated statements of operations and "Noncontrolling interests" on the Company's consolidated balance sheet.
+The awards granted in February 2020 will cliff vest in December 2022 and the awards granted in March 2020, which were granted to one employee of the Manager, will vest over three years upon satisfaction of continuing service conditions.
+As of December 31, 2021, 12% of the awards granted in March 2020 had vested and 88% of the awards were forfeited.
+During the years ended December 31, 2021, 2020 and 2019, the Company recognized \$0.5 million, \$0.5 million and \$0.4 million, respectively, in expense from Caret Units and it is recorded in "General and administrative" in the Company's consolidated statements of operations and "Noncontrolling interests" on the Company's consolidated balance sheet.